14. Seismic Facies Identification

 • Skip connection

-3. Train a U-Net type network using the data of the Seismic Facies Identification Challenge.
+3. Train a U-Net network using data from the Seismic Facies Identification Challenge.
 Optimize your network!
-You are free to choose whatever approach sounds suitable to you.
-Document your ideas and respective results!
+You are free to choose any approach you like.
+Document your ideas and results!